Training and Mentorship Incentive

-The Minister has full discretion in funding decisions.
+The minister has full discretion in funding decisions.
 All funding decisions are final and appeals are not accepted.

-Applicants are eligible to apply for the instalment payment following completion of principal photography or the date listed in the Schedule “C” of the Grant Agreement.
+Applicants are eligible to apply for the instalment payment following completion of principal photography or the date listed in the Schedule 'C' of the Grant Agreement.

 Login to the Online Grant Application System to complete your reporting.

-To request the instalment payment complete and submit the following:
+To request the instalment payment:

-- Complete the online (GATE) report
+- complete the GATE report

-To request the final payment complete and submit the following:
+To request the final payment:

-- Complete the online (GATE) report
+- complete the GATE report

-- Attach a copy of the updated AMPG Budget originally submitted
+- attach a copy of the updated AMPG Budget originally submitted

-- Attach a copy of the General Ledger
+- attach a copy of the General Ledger

-- Submit a copy of the final production
+- submit a copy of the final production

 Connect with the Alberta Made Production Grant program: